francescocapo/270341/README.md

     The score is the average similarity measure of each cluster with its most similar cluster, where similarity is the ratio of within-cluster distances to between-cluster distances.This means that, clusters which are farther apart and less dispersed will result in a better score.
 The minimum value is zero, so the lower the score the better the clusters.
       ![davis bouldin](images/https://github.com/francescocapo/270341/blob/main/images/davis%20bouldin.png)

-From the scores it emerges that the best algorithm is kmeans, since it has the highest Silhouette, and Calinski and Harabasz score and the lowest Davies-Bouldin score.
+The results can be a little misleading, for example the birch algorithm has the highest Silhouette score and the lowest Davies-Bouldin score but it has a low Calinski and Harabasz score.
+Looking at the plot though we saw that the clusters aren’t homogeneous since the last one contains only one customer implying that this method isn’t the best choice.
-Whereas the worst algorithm is clearly gaussian mixture model, and it is proven by the fact that it has the lowest Silhouette, and Calinski and Harabasz score and the highest Davies-Bouldin score as we already deduced by the visual representations of the clusters.
+Over all we deduce that the best algorithm is k means and the worst is gaussian mixture model, as we already deduced by the visual representations of the clusters.
 The reason why it isn’t a good method for our dataset is probably because we have a big dataset with well-defined data, and low noise, so the kmeans method works better even if it's simpler.
 Moreover, The GMM method is less sensitive to outliers.
 ### Conclusion